 - For koalas, jumping is a secure option to swap trees and avoid predators.

-- However, koalas have the ability to jump only a few meters, and they can not cover long distances through jumping.
+- However, koalas can jump only a few meters, and they can not cover long distances through jumping.

 - Young koalas are commonly observed practicing their jumping between small branches.